takitajwar17/firewatch/README.md

-# Firewatch: Hot Thread Queue
+# Firewatch: Thread Incident Room

 One Reddit post can turn into 420 comments, 69 reports, and three mods opening the same thread.
 Firewatch puts that post in one queue, shows why it needs